kurdin/inferno-loadable/README.md

 don't think twice about it.
 It should be a matter of changing a few lines of code and everything else should be automated.

-### Introducing React Loadable
+### Introducing Inferno Loadable

-React Loadable is a small library that makes component-centric code splitting incredibly easy in React.
+Inferno Loadable is a small library that makes component-centric code splitting incredibly easy in Inferno.

 `Loadable` is a higher-order component (a function that creates a component) which lets you dynamically load any module before rendering it into your app.